roclas/analytics-storage-server/README.md

 *Server.scala*: which deals with concurrency and actors (you shouldn't need to modify anything in it)

 *Writer.scala*: which is the worker class (actor) that actually writes the data.
-It saves it to the filesystem ( one actor per file to obtain maximum concurrency ) but it can be changed to write it to Cassandra, to Akka Streams, to Kafka, or to another Database (just to name ideas).
-It would also be left in the filesystem (so that it can be processed by Spark or Hadoop or similar in the future).
+It writes them to simple socket, but it can be changed to write it to Cassandra, to Akka Streams, to Kafka, or to another Database (just to name ideas).

 If you want to modify the configuration, just get the *application.conf* file, and modify the parameters in it.
 You can use an external application.conf file like this: